suleimank/bmsr-code/README.md

 ## Contents
 The repository contains the following:

+* BMSR: Bayesian multi-source regression
+	* STAN code for Bayesian multi-source regression (bmsr.stan)
+	* R script for training and predicting from the BMSR method (bmsr.stan)
+	* Demo code to run the method on simulated data (demo_bmsr.stan)

+* BMSMTR: Bayesian multi-source multi-task regression
-* STAN code for Bayesian multi-source regression (BMSR)
+	* STAN code for Bayesian multi-source regression (bmsmtr.stan)
-* R script for training and prediting from the BMSR method
+	* R script for training and predicting from the BMSR method (bmsr.stan)
-* Demo code to run the method on simulated data
+	* Demo code to run the method on simulated data (demo_bmsmtr.stan)

 ## Description
-Method description will be updated on publication
+Method description will be released on publication of the article.

 ## Citation
-Cite as: <citation information comes here>
+Cite as: To Appear <citation information comes here>